Unscrewing Mold Manufacturing

 Molding Tips

-DFM Review for Threaded Parts in Unscrewing Molds
+DFM Review for Threaded Plastic Parts Before Unscrewing Mold Manufacturing

 Putting threads on plastic parts can be tricky.
 If the design isn't quite right, you end up with parts that don't fit and molds that need expensive rework.
 Here is what we check before we ever start cutting steel, making sure your parts come out right the first time.